InnwaCommunity/flutter-packages-note/README.md

 # Flutter Package Roadmap

 In order to learn Flutter comprehensively, we decided to use Roadmap to learn it.
-This article summarizes useful and popular flutter packages for those who are new to Flutter, those who are just starting to learn Flutter and those who research needed packages for our application feature target.When learn the packages,I think that getstart from examples provided by packages.So added the **package examples**
+This article summarizes useful and popular flutter packages for those who are new to Flutter, those who are just starting to learn Flutter and those who research needed packages for our application feature target.When learn the packages,I think that should getstart from examples provided by packages.So added the **package examples**

 ## 📚 Contents
 - [State Management Packages](#State-Management-Packages)